j-marchadier/Scrap-Dashbaord-Crypto/README.md

     ```python
     @app.route("/graph/<crypto>", methods=['GET', 'POST'])
     ```
-  This page show 3 graphics in function of cryptocurrency parameter.
+  This page shows 3 graphics in function of cryptocurrency parameter.
 By default it's Bitcoin.

 * Predict page
     ```python
     @app.route("/graph/<crypto>/predict", methods=['GET', 'POST'])
     ```
   When this page is loaded, 2 models are trained and produce trend.
-They appear on graphic.
+They appear on the graphic.
     ```python
     # 1er model
     ARMAmodel = SARIMAX(y_train, order=(3, 2, 3))